WXYZ Homepage

 "How many ideas have been generated from an event like this that actually helps solve real-world problems?" asked Faraz.

-"The thing that's amazing about this program is that they have something called the core values, that promote discovery, innovation, fun, all those aspects, so these students are not only learning essential STEM skills but they are also developing as leaders, as innovators, as problem solvers, and those skills are transferable across all industries," said Adeline.
+"The thing that's amazing about this program is that they have something called the core values, that promote discovery, innovation, fun, all those aspects, so these students are not only learning essential STEM skills, but they are also developing as leaders, as innovators, as problem solvers, and those skills are transferable across all industries," said Adeline.

 Dan Champoux is the CEO of GEKOT Robotics, a company he started from ideas he snapped during the 2019 competition.

-"As an adult, how pleasantly surprised and proud you feel that you got ideas from little kids?" asked Faraz.
+"As an adult, how pleasantly surprised and proud do you feel that you got ideas from little kids?" asked Faraz.

 "I often say these kids think outside the box, because there is no box," said Dan.